 Nature has provided a bounty of philosophical insight for centuries, always offering a moment to reflect.
 The flora and fauna connect us all and give us a common ground on which to communicate.
 Use these quotes from writers, anthropologists, environmentalists, and more to celebrate the natural world on Earth Day—and every day.

-Kahlil Gibran: "Forget not that the earth delights to feel your bare feet, and the winds long to play with your hair."
+Kahlil Gibran: "And forget not that the earth delights to feel your bare feet and the winds long to play with your hair."